mitexleo/fediroma/docs/docs/installation/gentoo_en.md

  # certbot certonly --email <your@emailaddress> -d <yourdomain> --standalone
 ```

-If that doesn't work the first time, add `--dry-run` to further attempts to avoid being ratelimited as you identify the issue, and do not remove it until the dry run succeeds.
-If that doesn’t work, make sure, that nginx is not already running.
-If it still doesn’t work, try setting up nginx first (change ssl “on” to “off” and try again).
-Often the answer to issues with certbot is to use the `--nginx` flag once you have nginx up and running.
+If that doesn't work the first time, add `--dry-run` to further attempts to avoid being rate-limited as you identify the issue, and do not remove it until the dry run succeeds.
+If that doesn’t work, make sure, that NGINX is not already running.
+If it still doesn’t work, try setting up NGINX first (change SSL “on” to “off” and try again).
+Often the answer to issues with certbot is to use the `--nginx` flag once you have NGINX up and running.

 If you are using any additional subdomains, such as for a media proxy, you can re-run the same command with the subdomain in question.
 When it comes time to renew later, you will not need to run multiple times for each domain, one renew will handle it.

 ---

-* Copy the example nginx configuration and activate it:
+* Copy the example NGINX configuration and activate it:

 ```shell
  # cp /home/akkoma/akkoma/installation/nginx/akkoma.nginx /etc/nginx/sites-available/
  # ln -s /etc/nginx/sites-available/akkoma.nginx /etc/nginx/sites-enabled/akkoma.nginx
 ```

-* Take some time to ensure that your nginx config is correct
+* Take some time to ensure that your NGINX config is correct

 Replace all instances of `example.tld` with your instance's public URL.
-If for whatever reason you made changes to the port that your akkoma app runs on, be sure that is reflected in your configuration.
+If for whatever reason you made changes to the port that your Akkoma app runs on, be sure that is reflected in your configuration.

 Pay special attention to the line that begins with `ssl_ecdh_curve`.
-It is stongly advised to comment that line out so that OpenSSL will use its full capabilities, and it is also possible you are running OpenSSL 1.0.2 necessitating that you do this.
+It is strongly advised to comment that line out so that OpenSSL will use its full capabilities, and it is also possible you are running OpenSSL 1.0.2 necessitating that you do this.

-* Enable and start nginx:
+* Enable and start NGINX:

 ```shell
  # rc-update add nginx default
  # /etc/init.d/nginx start
 ```

-If you are using certbot, it is HIGHLY recommend you set up a cron job that renews your certificate, and that you install the suggested `certbot-nginx` plugin.
+If you are using Certbot, it is HIGHLY recommended you set up a cron job that renews your certificate, and that you install the suggested `certbot-nginx` plugin.
 If you don't do these things, you only have yourself to blame when your instance breaks suddenly because you forgot about it.

 First, ensure that the command you will be installing into your crontab works.